-These heaters are approved for installation on combustible flooring in an alcove when the minimum clearances from any combustion construction are followed as indicated in Figure 4.
+These heaters are approved for installation on combustible flooring in an alcove when the minimum clearances from any combustible materials are followed as indicated in Figure 4.

-In all installations the minimum combustible clearances from any vent piping shall be 0".
+In all installations the minimum combustible clearances from any vent piping should be 0".
 Vent piping passing through a combustible wall or ceiling must be a continuous run (no joints).